 With hundreds of vendors and thousands of visitors each weekend, it’s a sight to be seen!

-Richmond’s Giant Asian Night Market
+Richmond’s Asian Night Market

-The Richmond Night Market used to be one of two night markets in Richmond, with the other being the slightly smaller Illumination Summer Night Market located just a short drive away (and no longer running as of 2018).
+The Richmond Night Market used to be one of two night markets in Richmond, with the other being the slightly smaller Illumination Summer Night Market located just a short drive away (but no longer running as of 2018).

 Admission and Location

-Night Market Tips
+Night Market Tips & Advice

 Check out the Richmond Night Market’s official website for more information.